 So as you can see, the change is very minimal but it can confuse people who are used to the regular method.
 Which, to be honest, has changed quite a few times over the last decade (on Samsung devices due to the changes in hardware buttons).
 So Galaxy Note 10 owners get to learn a new way of taking a screenshot.

 But again, thankfully the change is minimal and we just have to remember to not hold these two buttons down.

 Instead, we just press them down for half a second and then let them go (just like you would press the button to lock the smartphone).
-The Galaxy Note 10 and Galaxy Note 10+ will recognize that you pressed both buttons at the same time and will initiate the screenshot process.
+The Galaxy Note 10, Galaxy Note 10+, Galaxy Note 10+ 5G, and the Galaxy Note 10 Lite will recognize that you pressed both buttons at the same time and will initiate the screenshot process.